Gomer ransomware removal instructions

-Malicious Gomer's ("Edab Service") process running in Task Manager (its name may vary):
+Malicious Gomer's ("Edab Service") process running in Task Manager (its name might vary):

-Update June 26, 2020 - CERT Polska has recently discovered a way to decrypt data encrypted by Gomer ransomware for free.
-Thus, those who need help can contact them asking for help.
+Update 26 June 2020 - CERT Polska has recently discovered a way to decrypt data encrypted by Gomer ransomware free of charge.
+Therefore, contact them for help if required.

 Gomer ransomware removal: